person3113/person3113.github.io/_posts/2022-12-20-StudyPlan-UntillFeb6th.md

 <br>

-# 3. Coding Test
+# 3. Studying Coding Test

-- By Tuesday, January 10th
+- By Sunday, January 15th
   - Reading the coding test textbook once
-- By Tuesday, January 17th
+- By Sunday, January 29th
   - Review the contents of the textbook